UWC Dilijan: Students

 On 28 May 2016, the first graduates of UWC Dilijan, 96 students from around 48 nations worldwide, completed two years of schooling and took part in the inaugural graduation ceremony.

 In the academic year 2017-18 UWC Dilijan became home to 213 students from 82 countries.
 They continue their education in leading universities worldwide such as Yale University, Columbia University, University College London, ETH Zürich, the School of Oriental and African Studies (SOAS), The University of Toronto, McGill University, Stanford University, Brown University, The University of Chicago, Duke University, the Minerva Schools at KGI, Queen Mary University of London, the University of Warwick, The University of California, Berkeley, the University of Edinburgh, the University of Richmond, the University of Rochester, Bennington College and many more.

 Preparatory Years Center Dilijan

-Preparatory Years Center Dilijan (PYCD) is located on the grounds of UWC Dilijan College, and was originally founded to provide an education to the children of UWC Dilijan College staff.
+Preparatory Years Center Dilijan is located on the grounds of UWC Dilijan College, and was originally founded to provide an education to the children of UWC Dilijan College staff.
 It is currently an international school with over 70 students of nine nationalities and 16 staff members, providing education from Kindergarten to Grade 10.
 It is accredited by Cambridge Assessment International Education.